StaPH-B/docker-builds/kraken2/2.0.8-beta_hv/README.md

 It comes bundled with a database containing viral (including SARS-CoV-2) and human sequences downloaded from https://storage.googleapis.com/sars-cov-2/kraken2_h%2Bv_20200319.tar.gz.

+Since it comes bundled with a large database, singularity may have issues pulling this container.
+As a workaround, consider the `--sandbox` option or specifying a new temporary directory for the download (i.e. `export SINGULARITY_TMPDIR=/scratch`).

 # Example Usage

 ```